victoriamanicom/FP-Group1/README.md

 Testing
 ---------------

 Extensive backend testing was carried out, including integration testing and Mockito testing on all functionality and methods called in Java.
 This enabled the functionality in Java to be tested to make sure that there were no possible breaking points in the backend.
 Frontend testing was carried out in the form of Selenium testing.
-SELENIUM

 Stretch Goals
 ---------------